apollo-ng/dspace-app-apollong/INSTALL.md

     $ make build

-You'll find a deployable client in the build/ direcory
+You'll find a deployable client in the build/ direcory.
+For pure development purposes this step is not necessary, as the development server will serve the files in their local uncompressed/unminfied form to ease debugging.

+When you want to put the client into production you want to use build/.

 #### [gitflow](https://github.com/nvie/gitflow) (optional)